knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 one of the images in the `assets/` directory.
 And... whoops!
 It's not public anymore.
 My bad!

-This is one of the *few* cases - maybe the *only* case - where we need to refer to public images from *outside* a file that Webpack processes.
+This is one of the *few* cases - maybe the *only* case - where we need to reference public images from *outside* a file that Webpack processes.
 The simple problem is that Webpack doesn't know that it needs to move this file!